VideojogosLusofona/fdg_2023_website/docs/tracks.md

 To apply, students must submit a non-anonymized 2-4 page paper (page-count not including  references) describing their proposed research in the ACM SIGCONF version of the ​[ACM Master Template].
 The paper should address the goals of their research, the proposed approach, any results, and plans for completing the work.
 This should be accompanied by their CV and a short letter explaining how they would benefit from the consortium and what questions they want to discuss (general and/or specific to their research).
 The submission should combine all the above in a single PDF file.

 Accepted Doctoral Consortium students will give a presentation and are invited to present a poster on their abstracts during the conference.

-!!! note

-    Doctoral consortium papers will not be published in the proceedings.

 [ACM Master Template]:https://www.acm.org/publications/taps/word-template-workflow